alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 The core properties for the Safe Haven Management (SHM) environment must be present in the `environment_configs/core` folder.
 These are also used when deploying an SRE environment.

 > :pencil: You should decide on an `<SHM ID>` at this point.
-This should be 7 characters or fewer and (ideally) all lowercase.
+This should be 7 characters or fewer.

 **NOTE:** The `netbiosName` must have a maximum length of 15 characters.